nus-cs2103-AY2122S1/ip/docs/README.md

-# Good Janet :hugs: User Guide
+# Good Janet User Guide

 This chat-bot is a greenfield Java project.
 It's named after Janet from _The Good Place_.